 Liu An Gua Pian is not an early spring tea.
 Instead of plucking the earliest spring buds, Gua Pian makers wait until the buds mature and unfold.
 Only then will they get individually picked.
 For this tea only the pure leaf is used — no stems, no buds.

 Once the tea leaves are withered a bit and become pliable, they are fired in woks to stop the oxidation.
 During the final step — the fire drying, the leaves get roasted directly over a wood fire.
 The use of an open fire is a uniquely vigorous step.
 It is physically demanding for the tea makers, who must move the tea leaves over the fire for only seconds at a time.
 Once the tea roasts for a few seconds, it is briefly lifted off to cool.
 Then the process is repeated.
 Altogether, this on-and-off drying requires about sixty repetitions.

 All of these factors and techniques put together result in this seriously complex green tea.
 Some say that Liu An Gua Pian was originally designed for the political elite of China, though this tea is rather a rebel among green teas.

-Taste: Distinctive sweet taste overlaid with an almost smoky, spicy tang.
-Mellow and long-lasting sweet aftertaste.
+- Taste: Distinctive sweet taste overlaid with an almost smoky, spicy tang.
+Mellow and long-lasting sweet finish.